MicrosoftDocs/windows-ai-docs/docs/toolkit/toolkit-getting-started.md

 > - Install the AI Toolkit for VS Code
 > - Download a model from the catalog
 > - Run the model locally using the playground
-> - Run the mocel locally using REST
+> - Run the model locally using REST

 ## Prerequisites